 - The simplest questions are the hardest to answer.
 [Northrop Frye]

-- A proverb is no proverb to you till life has illustrated it.
+- …even a proverb is no proverb until your life has illustrated it.
 [John Keats]

 - Words are, of course, the most powerful drug used by mankind.
 [Rudyard Kipling]